-Comp onent Description (1) esc key Displays system information when pressed in combination with the $\ensuremath{\text{fn}}$ key.
+Component Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes specific functions when pressed in combination with another key.
-(3) # Windows key Opens the Start menu.
+(3) Windows key Opens the Start menu.
 NOTE: Pressing the Windows key again will close the Start menu.
 (4) Action keys Execute frequently used system functions as defined by the icon symbols on f1 through f12 function keys.
-The action keys vary by computer.
 See Action keys on page 11.
-(5) Fingerprint reader Allows a fingerprint logon to Windows, instead of a password logon.
+(5) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(6) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
+When num lock is pressed, the keypad can be used like an external numeric keypad.
+NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.